Have you heard about intuitive eating but you’re not quite sure how it could work for you?

 - Ignoring hunger, “You can’t have a snack because we’re eating dinner at 6pm,”

-This leads to body mistrust, food fear, ignoring hunger and fullness, and an overall confusing relationship with food.
+This leads to body mistrust, food fear, ignoring hunger/fullness, and an overall confusing relationship with food.

-If only we had a way to get you back to that pure simple relationship between your food, body, mind and spirit, right?
-WELL, WE DO!
-I highly encourage people to work with a dietitian 1:1 through this process, but you can also start just by checking out the principles below and the related posts that are linked.
+I highly encourage people to work with a dietitian 1:1 through this process, but you can also start just by reading the book Intuitive Eating by Elyse Resch and Evelyn Tribole, and checking out the principles below.

 NOTE: principles may be done in order or not.
 Intuitive eating is a healing, transformational process and not always perfectly “linear” or in order.